ps4star/FSE/ref.md

 ```
 msgbox Let's go to the mall!
 0x4
 ```
-(string) is a string literal (or constant), representing the text to display. (mode) is a hex integer representing the type of msgbox.
+(string) is a string literal (or constant), representing the text to display. (mode) is a hex integer or string (starting with "MSG_") representing the type of msgbox.
 Adding linebreaks in the message string is allowed, but the compiler already has a system for auto-filling these breaks.
 Keep in mind that an #org statement is not allowed here.
 See XSE msgbox documentation for more information on msgbox types.
 See setbreaklimit and pageonbreak in section 3 for more information on the automatic breaking system.